News and Events

 Seneca Students and Faculty Participate in CANFITPRO Conference

-In summer 2019, students and faculty from the Fitness & Health Promotion program were invited to participate in the annual CANFITPRO convention at the Metro Toronto Convention Centre.
+September 2019: Students and faculty from the Fitness & Health Promotion program were invited to participate in the annual CANFITPRO convention at the Metro Toronto Convention Centre.
 This major national conference provided an outstanding professional development opportunity for our students, and Seneca’s School of Recreation is proud of our partnership with CANFITPRO.

 Fitness and Health Promotion Students and Faculty Help Special Olympics Events